KoderLabs/jira-powerbi-template/README.md

 2. Open the file in Power BI Desktop by double clicking on the template file.
 3. A popup will appear asking for the URL and Project
 4. Type in the URL for your JIRA Cloud, for e.g. https://yourcompanyname.atlassian.net.
-5. Type in the Project initials if you want to fetch issues for one project only (Optional).
+5. Type in the Project initials if you want to fetch issues for one project only.
+Put a asterik * in Project parameter if you wish to fetch all projects.
 6. Click Load, after some processing, a popup will appear asking for credentials.
 Choose Basic authentication and type in your email address as Username and the API token as your password.
 7. Hit enter and it will start to load all the data from your Jira account to your report.